nikoladevelops/godot-blast-bullets-2d/README.md

 ```
 func _on_bullet_factory_2d_area_entered(enemy_area, bullets_custom_data:Resource, bullet_global_position:Vector2):
   if bullets_custom_data is DamageData: # maybe you have bullets that have other bullets_custom_data types and you have individual logic for each?
-    var actualEnemy = enemy_area.get_parent() # if the Area2D was added just how I recommended to AVOID setting monitorable to true
+    var actualEnemy = enemy_area.get_parent() # if the Area2D was added just how I recommended to AVOID setting monitorable to true, you can get the parent of the area which will be the static body you want to damage
     #if (actualEnemy is CustomEnemyType)
     # apply bonus damage or don't apply magic damage or any other complex logic
     # maybe check if actualEnemy.immunityArray() contains bullets_custom_data.type or something like that, you can do pretty much anything